 Travels from California, USA

-Mike Rowe's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Mike Rowe's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Mike Rowe is best known as the host of the ground breaking television hit Dirty Jobs, in which each week he took on the tasks and responsibilities of difficult, strange, and often messy jobs such as sheep breeder, garbage collector, and coal miner.
 Outside his work on the show, Mike has become one of the nation’s leading advocates on the need and honor of blue-collar work.

 Mike was inspired to create the program Dirty Jobs by his grandfather, a man who didn’t make it to the 8th grade but could fix anything.
 Throughout its eight season run on the Discovery Channel, Mike completed over 300 jobs and travelled to all 50 states.
 The show challenged white collared Americans to change their perception and valorization of various necessary jobs and the workers who do them, who are often demeaned by mainstream society.

 In 2008 he launched the mikerowesWORKS foundation to help debunk the idea that a four-year-degree is the only path to success and to raise awareness of the three million good jobs that need to be filled in the U.S., but can’t be due to a “skills gap.”
 He has been an adamant public voice, even testifying on Capitol Hill, for the need to change the perceptions and stereotypes of trade jobs, bring manufacturing back to the U.S., and invest more in recruiting and training young people in such jobs.